SAP-archive/teched2019-hana-cloud-dat365-native-development/README.md

-# SAP TechEd - DAT365 and HOL365 - End-to-end Application Development for SAP HANA
+# SAP TechEd - DAT365 and HOL365: End-to-End Application Development for SAP HANA

 # Description
 This repository contains supporting material for hands-on session DAT365 and Online session HOL365 at SAP TechEd.